AKA Phillipus, Longjack Phillipus, Jack Phillipus, Jack Jangangjukrba

 122 2020 Market Rank

 As a formative member of the Desert art movement who began painting as early as 1970, you would expect the early boards created by Long Jack Phillipus to be highly prized by collectors.
 Yet his best results are relatively modest compared to those of many of his contemporaries from the early Papunya period.
-While two of his best three results for these were set as long ago as 1998, a 1972 board sold in 2018 for $70,760 establishing his 2nd highest reord and another sold in 2016 holds his 4th.
+While two of his best three results for these were set as long ago as 1998, a 1972 board sold in 2018 for $70,760 is his 2nd highest reord and another sold in 2016 is his 4th.

 Deutscher Menzies began holding specialist Aboriginal art sales in 1999.
 They were, in part, emboldened by records set for Long Jack in their April and August 1998 Australian painting sales.
 While the $90,500 record set for Kangaroo Story 1971 in April and the $63,000 for Children's Kadaitcha Dreaming 1972 in August 1998 seem modest by today’s standards, they were very impressive results at the time.
 They stood in fact as the 11th and 21st highest prices ever achieved for any Aboriginal paintings at the end of 1998.
 In June of the following year Possum Man and Possum Woman Travelling c.1973 from the collection of Faye and Gordon Nelson was offered for sale, again through Deutscher Menzies (Lot 56).
 This very large work on board measuring 122.5 x 93 cm only just achieved its low presale estimate of $50,000 when sold for $52,900.
 The artist's two highest records helped make 1999 the artist’s highest grossing year with total sales of $226,410.
-It was not until 2006 that his paintings would fare as well in the secondary market.
+It was not until 2006 that his paintings did as well in the secondary market.
 In the intervening six years his clearance rate was a very poor 50% with 17 works of 34 offered selling for a total during the period of just $185,551.
 However, while total sales were low at just $67,317 in 2006, nine sold out of ten offered thereby vastly improving his overall success rate at auction.